We understand the heightened concerns families have surrounding COVID-19. Please review the notice on the Admissions page for additional information.

 Two letters of recommendation.
 Recommendations must be submitted through the online application.
 During the application process you will add your recommender's information (name, title and email).
 Once you add and save their information an email is sent to your recommender with a link to our recommendation form.
-Please note, the email address you provide for your recommender must be a school affiliated email.
-Applicants may submit their online applications in advance of the recommendations
+Please note, recommendations submitted from non-school affiliated email addresses will not be accepted.
+Applicants may submit their online applications in advance of the recommendations.

 Writing sample (creative writing applicants only).

 Required for creative writing applicants only.
 For specifications, see the course page of each individual creative writing class.

 Community Standards Consent Form.
 Community standards are strictly enforced.
 Failure to abide by the Community Standards Consent Form will result in dismissal from the program.